learn-co-curriculum/swift-MoviePicker-lab/README.md

 * Spirited Away
 * Wall-E

 The app will display these four movies on screen.
 There will be a red transparent circle Laura will be able to move around the screen.
-If this circle is hovering over one of these movie titles displayed on screen when she taps the circle then that will be the movie we watch.
+If the circle is hovering over one of these movie titles displayed on the screen, when Laura taps the circle then that will be the movie we watch.

 Demo: